-- it has the operational capacity to operate and manage its ESA - it has access to sufficient ESA liquidity to meet its anticipated routine and 'peak' period settlement obligations (applicable to participants that join in deferred net settlement and other time critical payment arrangements) - access to adequate intraday ESA liquidity to allow it to conduct its customers' business in a way that does not unreasonably impinge on other participants or reduce the efficiency of the system - any collateral or guarantees it relies upon, especially in times of unpredictable stress, are adequate to meet its obligations.
+- it has the operational capacity to operate and manage its ESA - it has access to sufficient ESA liquidity to meet its anticipated routine and 'peak' period settlement obligations - access to adequate intraday ESA liquidity to allow it to conduct its customers' business in a way that does not unreasonably impinge on other participants or reduce the efficiency of the system - any collateral or guarantees it relies upon, especially in times of unpredictable stress, are adequate to meet its obligations.

 To ensure that the institution is always able to authorise, execute and settle RTGS transactions in an efficient and timely manner, the Bank requires that, for institutions settling transactions using their own ESA, responsibility for the ESA must rest with management located in Australia.
 ESA holders must also meet the Business Continuity Standards set by the Bank (see Key Consideration 17.7).
 The Bank reserves the right to impose additional operational or other requirements on ESA holders at its discretion.
 In particular, an institution that is not supervised by APRA (i.e. not an ADI) or that has limited access to liquid assets, and that has deferred net settlement or time critical payment obligations, may need to meet additional liquidity requirements on an ongoing basis.